The Bankrate promise

 |35 mph||Class A misdemeanor; up to one year jail time and maximum $2,500 in fines|

-Costs for speeding violations also vary depending on where they occurred.
+Speeding ticket costs in Illinois can also vary depending on where the offense occurred.
 For example, a driver caught speeding in a school zone will receive a minimum $150 fine for the first offense and $300 for every subsequent offense.
-Construction zone violations carry a minimum fine of $250 for first offenses and $750 for each subsequent offense.
-In some cases, a driver may even have their license suspended if they are considered to be driving recklessly or street racing.
+Construction zone violations carry a minimum fine of $250 for the first offense and $750 for each subsequent offense.
+In some cases, a driver may even have their license suspended in Illinois if they are considered to be driving recklessly or street racing.

 It is not uncommon for a driver’s insurance premium to see a sharp increase after they’ve received a speeding ticket in Illinois.
 Along with the speeding violation, insurers will take into account gender and age to determine the exact premium increase drivers with a speeding ticket in Illinois will receive at the time of policy renewal.
 This is because drivers of certain genders and age groups are perceived as higher risk than others.

-According to the Centers for Disease Control (CDC), male drivers aged 16-19 are nearly two times more likely to die in a motor vehicle accident than female drivers in the same age group.
-For this reason, premiums for young, male drivers caught speeding are typically higher than those for male drivers aged 40 or older, and higher than female drivers overall:
+According to the Insurance Institute for Highway Safety’s 2021 Fatality Facts report, male drivers ages 16 to 19 are nearly three times more likely to die in a motor vehicle accident than female drivers in the same age group.
+For this reason, premiums for young male drivers caught speeding are typically higher than those for male drivers ages 40 and older and higher than female drivers overall.

 Average annual full coverage premium